illusion0001/illusion0001.github.io/_pages/install-instructions.md

 {% include img1 image_path="https://img-assets.illusion0001.workers.dev/assets/images/setup/launcher0.png" %}

-2) Download the [patch](/_patch/patch.zip) zip file.

-3) Extract both archive to a folder somewhere on your computer.
+2) Extract the program archive to a folder somewhere on your computer.

-4) Open a `.yml` patch file, change the entry you want to be patched from `enabled: False` to `enabled: True` and save the file.

-5) Open PowerShell

-{% include img1 image_path="https://img-assets.illusion0001.workers.dev/assets/images/setup/launcher1.png" %}

-6) Type `.\py-patch.exe -f (file to be patched) -p (patch file)`

-Example:
-{% include img1 image_path="https://img-assets.illusion0001.workers.dev/assets/images/setup/launcher2.png" %}

-7) Hit Enter and if your executable is valid, it should apply all the patches, your patched executable file is saved to `filename-patched` in the same folder that the program is in.
+3) Double click on the program and follow the on-screen instructions.

+- (If there is a malware detection when runnning the program, it is a false positive.)
+- (Patch files can be updated by using `-dl` flag)
+- (An internet connection is required to download/update [patch](/_patch/patch.zip) files.)

 Video Guide: